 It evokes pictures of chickens running free, but that's not always the case.
 Usually, cage-free just means the chickens are enclosed in a barn with no access to the outdoors.
 Free-range means that barn has a door that allows the chickens to go out, but they rarely ever use it.
 If you're concerned about the treatment of animals and the higher quality eggs, look for pasture-raised and organic eggs.

 Made With Real Fruit

-You’ll often see this on organic gummies or even in fruit juices, but it shouldn’t make you think the product is a picture of health.
-Often times, it just translates to fruit juice concentrate, which doesn’t possess nearly the same benefits as whole fruit.
+You'll often see this on organic gummies or even in fruit juices, but it shouldn't make you think the product is a picture of health.
+Often times, it just translates to fruit juice concentrate, which doesn't possess nearly the same benefits as whole fruit.
 Fruit juice concentrates are high in fructose—a sugar molecule that our body turns into fat and inflammatory compounds more easily than it does with glucose.
-You might be wondering, “Why is that so bad if it’s naturally found in fruit?”
+You might be wondering, "Why is that so bad if it's naturally found in fruit?"
 The answer is that fruits contain much less of it per serving (remember, this is a concentrate).
-And some contain even less than others; check out these 25 Popular Fruits—Ranked By Sugar Content!
+And some contain even less than others; check out how much sugar is in fruit.

 Whole Grain & Whole Wheat